Sexually Transmitted Infections (STIs)

 - Viral STIs can not be cured but managed with medications

 Below is a list of STIs our clinic tests and provides treatment.
-Please click here for more complete information on Sexually Transmitted Disease
+Please click here for more complete information on Sexually Transmitted Infection

 - Discharge from the penis or vagina